 - Regional Brewery: This type of brewery produces between 15,000 and 6 million beer barrels annually.

 In creating a brewery, you need to think about financing your business.
-If you do not have the capability to finance all aspect of your brewery business; you should try securing additional finance through the following means:
+If you do not have the capability to finance all aspects of your brewery business; you should try securing additional finance through the following means:

 - Investors: Pitching your business plan to investors is a great way to generate funding.
 This is why you need a well-structured and detailed business plan.